Casper Snow Mattress Review

 Support FoamN/A

-This mattress has 3.1" (7.9 cm) of foam above its pocket coil support system.
-The memory foam upper comfort layer is 1.1" (2.7 cm); this layer contours your body and relieves pressure.
+This mattress features 3.1" (7.9 cm) of foam above its pocket coil support system.
+The memory foam upper comfort layer measures 1.1" (2.7 cm) and contours to your body, providing relief from pressure.
 The memory foam lower comfort layer is 2" (5 cm) thick and acts similarly, though with a bit more resilience in the lumbar region, so the heavier parts of your body stay supported.

 Spring Layer Dimensions